ystoll/hide_and_seek/README.md

 will evaluate the agent on levels 3 and 5.
 1000 episodes will be played per level.
 A per level evaluation as well as agregated results will be displayed.

-# Training and evaluating a batch agents.
+# Training and evaluating a batch of agents.

 All commands to train and evaluate a batch of agents are in the script/start_grid.sh script.
 Code should be self explanatory.